 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP"), which contemplates continuation of the Company as a going concern and the realization of assets and satisfaction of liabilities in the normal course of business.
-The unaudited condensed consolidated financial statements do not include any adjustments that might become necessary should the Company be unable to continue as a going concern
+The unaudited condensed consolidated financial statements do not include any adjustments that might become necessary should the Company be unable to continue as a going concern.

-The Company's primary need for liquidity is to fund the working capital needs of the business and general corporate purposes.
-The Company has historically incurred losses and has relied on borrowings and equity capital to fund the operations and growth of the business.
-The Company has suffered recurring losses from operations and incurred a net loss of \$7,646,666 for the nine months ended September 30, 2020.
-As of September 30, 2020, the Company had cash of \$189,855, a working capital deficit of \$3,416,428, and an accumulated deficit of \$20,441,139.
-The Company has not yet achieved profitability and expects to continue to incur negative operating cash flows.
-The Company expect that its operating expenses will continue to increase and, as a result, the Company will eventually need to generate significant increases in product revenues to achieve profitability.
-These conditions indicate that there is substantial doubt about the Company's ability to continue as a going concern within one year after the condensed consolidated financial statements issuance date.
+The Company has suffered recurring losses from operations and incurred a net loss of \$626,546 for the three months ended March 31, 2022 and \$747,943 for the three months ended March 31, 2021.
+The accumulated deficit as of March 31, 2022 was \$24,637,837.
+The Company has not yet achieved profitability and expects to continue to incur cash outflows from operations.
+It is expected that its operating losses will continue and, as a result, the Company will eventually need to generate significant increases in product revenues to achieve profitability.
+These conditions indicate that there is substantial doubt about the Company's ability to continue as a going concern within one year after the financial statement issuance date.